RAN Technology

 The Solvay Conference, 1927

 The Solvay Conference, founded by the Belgian industrialist Ernest Solvay in 1912, was considered a turning point in the world of physics.
 Located in Brussels, the conferences were devoted to outstanding preeminent open problems in both physics and chemistry.
-The most famous conference was the October 1927 Fifth Solvay International Conference on Electrons and Photons, where the world’s most...
+The most famous conference was the October 1927 Fifth Solvay International Conference on Electrons and Photons, where the world’s mo...
 READ MORE

 ranickels